Israel passes law legalizing thousands of settlement homes

 He told reporters on a trip to London that he had updated Washington and was ready to move ahead with the law.
 He was on his way back from the trip and was not present for the vote.

 The White House's immediate response was to refer to its statement last week that said the construction of new settlements "may not be helpful" in achieving an Israeli-Palestinian peace.
+The State Department later that "the Trump administration will withhold comment on the legislation until the relevant court ruling."

 David Harris, CEO of AJC, the global Jewish advocacy organization, said: "Israel's High Court can and should reverse this misguided legislation."